Topological recursion for Kadomtsev-Petviashvili tau functions of hypergeometric type: Projection property: proofs

 In this Section we prove Theorems~\ref{thm:Xi-Family1} and~\ref{thm:Xi-Family2}, which in particular imply that the projection property holds for Family I and Family II introduced in Section~\ref{sec:proj}.
 In other words, we want to show that the functions $H_{g,n}$, $2g-2+n>0$, obtained from \eqref{eq:HgnU}-\eqref{eq:(g,1)} for the respective choices of $\hat{\psi}(\hbar^2,y)$ and $\hat{y}(\hbar^2,z)$, belong to the space $\Theta_n$.

-We begin with the a few general observations related to the structure of the formulas~\eqref{eq:HgnU}-\eqref{eq:(g,1)} for $H_{g,n}$, $2g-2+n\geq 0$, and relevant for the both families of parameters.
+We begin with the a few general observations related to the structure of the formulas~\eqref{eq:HgnU}-\eqref{eq:(g,1)} for $H_{g,n}$, $2g-2+n> 0$, and relevant for the both families of parameters.
 These formulas give manifestly rational functions, whose principal parts at the points $p_1,\dots, p_N$ are odd with respect to the deck transformations.
-So, we have to show that these functions have no other poles in each variable $z_1,\dots,z_n$.
+Moreover, they are finite linear combinations of functions of the form $\prod\limits_{i=1}^n f_i(z_i)$, which follows from the fact that all diagonal poles get canceled out (see \cite[Theorem 1.1 and Remark 1.3]{BDKS20}).
+So, recalling Proposition~\ref{prop:projTheta} and Definition~\ref{def:Theta}, in order to prove the projection property we just have to show that for $2g-2+n>0$ functions $H_{g,n}$ have no poles other than $p_1,\dots, p_N$ in each variable $z_1,\dots,z_n$.

 Consider a particular $H_{g,n}(z_1,\dots,z_n)$.
 From the shape of the formula it is clear that its possible poles in the variable $z_1$ in addition to $p_1,\dots,p_N$ are either at the diagonals $z_1-z_i=0$, $i\not=1$ (but it is known from~\cite{BDKS20} that these functions have no poles at the diagonals $z_i-z_j=0$), or at $\infty$, or at the special points related to the specific form of the operator $\overline U_1$ for Family I and Family II.
 A bit more special case is the case of $H_{g,1}$, where we have to analyze some extra terms as well.